Treatments for Pain Caused by Peripheral Diabetic Neuropathy

 Practicing Good Diabetic Care

 Fortunately, not every person with diabetes will develop peripheral neuropathy.
 Yet, it’s still crucial they practice good diabetic care.
 Along with diet, exercise and medication adherence, foot care is also important.
-Severe diabetic patients need someone to look at their feet daily to ensure no wounds exist.
+Patients with severe diabetes need someone to look at their feet daily to ensure no wounds exist.

 Individuals living with diabetes also need to keep up with their doctors’ appointments.
 This includes their primary care physician, endocrinologist and podiatrist.